 Governments pursue public policy objectives through direct spending, but also through tax policy and revenue collection.
 In this latter context, tax expenditures (TEs) often play a pivotal role.
 The term refers to benefits granted to specific sectors, activities or groups through preferential tax treatments such as exemptions, deductions, credits, deferrals and lower tax rates.
-Most importantly, governments use TEs to promote economic growth and attract investments, pursue social welfare objectives, and incentivise specific patterns of behaviour such as energy consumption from renewable sources.
+Most importantly, governments use TEs to promote economic growth and attract investment, pursue social welfare objectives, and incentivise specific patterns of behaviour such as energy consumption from renewable sources.

 This is certainly not a minor issue.
 In the United States alone, the federal government has forgone more than 1.4 trillion USD in 2019, according to figures provided by the Global Tax Expenditures Database (GTED) and based on information from the US Department of the Treasury.
 This equals almost one third of direct federal spending and roughly 7 per cent of the country's GDP.
 The data gathered in the GTED shows that TEs can amount to more than 10 per cent of GDP in some countries.
 The global average over the whole period covered by the GTED from 1990 to 2020 is 3.8 per cent of GDP and 24.2 per cent of tax revenue.
-Between 2014 and 2018, governments worldwide have forgone more than 3.5 trillion USD in tax revenue per year.
-As will be discussed in more detail in this report, real figures are probably even higher.
+Between 2014 and 2018, governments worldwide have forgone more than 3.5 trillion USD in tax revenue per year.1 As will be discussed in subsequent chapters of this report, real figures are probably even higher.

 In spite of these significant fiscal costs, TE regimes suffer from a striking lack of transparency.
-Governmental information on TEs is altogether inexistent or not made public in 121 out of the 218 jurisdictions covered by the GTED.
-In another 56 cases, some information has been published, but reports have been either irregular (covering only a limited number of budget years) or incomplete (for instance, providing only aggregate figures on revenue forgone) - or both.
-Only a minority of 41 countries publishes reports with provision-level data on a regular basis - though it can be argued that hardly any TE report worldwide is fully comprehensive.
-Governmental information on TEs is altogether inexistent or not made public in 121 out of the 218 jurisdictions covered by the GTED.
-In another 56 cases, some information has been published, but reports have been either irregular (covering only a limited number of budget years) or incomplete (providing only aggregate figures on revenue forgone) - or both.
+Governmental information on TEs is altogether inexistent or not made public in 121 out of the 218 jurisdictions covered by the GTED.2 In another 56 cases, some information has been published, but reports have been either irregular (covering only a limited number of budget years) or incomplete (for instance, providing only aggregate figures on revenue forgone) - or both.
 Only a minority of 41 countries publishes reports with provision-level data on a regular basis - though it can be argued that hardly any TE report worldwide is fully comprehensive.

 Hence, it is fair to say that our knowledge about the worldwide range and magnitude of existing TEs is rather limited.
 Moreover, new provisions are being introduced regularly without adequate scrutiny.
 In some instances, this can be due to the urgency of the situation, as is the case for some TEs implemented during the COVID-19 pandemic (OECD, 2020c).
 However, in a majority of cases TEs are used to pursue more strategic goals, and they tend to persist over time.
-This makes TE reporting and transparency a very relevant issue, particularly for countries with narrow tax bases and limited domestic revenue mobilization (DRM) capacities.
+This makes TE reporting and transparency a very relevant issue, particularly for countries with narrow tax bases and limited domestic revenue mobilisation (DRM) capacities.
 Still, deficient TE reporting is far from being restricted to low-income countries (LICs), as will be shown in more detail in Chapter 4 of this report.